softwareconstruction240/softwareconstruction/chess/1-chess-game/chess-game.md

 **`Knight`**

-Knight’s move in an `L` shape, moving 2 squares in one direction and 1 square in the other direction.
-Knights are the only piece that can ignore pieces in the in-between squares (they can `Jump` over other pieces).
+Knights move in an `L` shape, moving 2 squares in one direction and 1 square in the other direction.
+Knights are the only piece that can ignore pieces in the in-between squares (they can "jump" over other pieces).
 They can move to squares occupied by an enemy piece and capture the enemy piece, or to unoccupied squares.

 **`Bishop`**